Clinical-Genomics/scout/docs/README.md

 - **Aggregation** - Combine results from multiple analyses and VCFs into a centralized database.
 - **Collaboration** - Write comments and share cases between users and institutes.

+## What's new in 3.1?

+This updates contains many bug fixes and a few new features.

+### New features

+- Demo and other resources are now part of the PIP distribution
+- Cohort tag selection is available on the case page

+### Bug fixes

+- Compounds are now sorted on combined score
+- The delivery report opens in a new tab
+- A link from the variant page to the gene panel exists
+- Cases are properly activated when variants are first viewed
+- Fixed display of HGVS description
+- Fixed issues with Sanger email
+- Support for a new analysis type: TGA, Targeted Genome Analysis
+- Fixed issue with filtering on 1000G frequency

 ## What's new in 3.0?

 <p align="center"><img height="400" width="800" src="img/v3.jpg"></p>